AIAA in Brief

 aerospace community and a champion for

 One Remarkable Fact Says It All: Since 1963, members from a single professional society have achieved virtually every milestone in modern American flight.
 That society is the American Institute of Aeronautics and Astronautics.
-With more than 35,000 individual members and 100 corporate members, AIAA is the world’s largest technical society dedicated to the global aerospace profession.
+With more than 30,000 individual members from 88 countries, and 95 corporate members, AIAA is the world’s largest technical society dedicated to the global aerospace profession.
 Created in 1963 by the merger of the two great aerospace societies of the day, the American Rocket Society (founded in 1930 as the American Interplanetary Society), and the Institute of the Aerospace Sciences (established in 1933 as the Institute of the Aeronautical Sciences), AIAA carries forth a proud tradition of more than 80 years of aerospace leadership.

 This is the place for everything, from exploring our history and purpose … to catching up on the latest news … Make sure you check out our prestigious Honors & Awards programs.
 Recognizing excellence is one the most important contributions we make.
 Serving this elite audience and its historic mission is our commitment and our privilege.
 Now we invite you to learn more about AIAA – and share in the vision and excitement of this inspiring industry.

-Read our vision, our core values, and our credo.
+Read our mission, our vision, our tagline, and our credo.

 Did You Know?